chrisjg3/main/README.md

 ## FUTURE PLANS FOR IMPROVEMENT:

+### NOTE: This code is very old (as in before I learned a lot of what I know now) so I am in the process of updating it to more normal standards.

+- Changing code to OOP

+- Adding a GUI

-- As mentioned above, I will make the program a bit more user friendly by having the program add stocks autotically if they have never been in the csv, rather then. asking the user, which isn't really necessary.
+- As mentioned above, I will make the program a bit more user friendly by having the program add stocks autotically if they have never been in the csv, rather then asking the user, which isn't really necessary.

 - I may add a program that scrapes other financial information.
 The idea was brought up to you about Quarter Reports.

-- Efficiency improvement.
-If you look at the code, I could speed things up (for example by only getting the live prices once) so I plan to do that to perfect my efficiency in coding.

 VERSION HISTORY: